mauriciojost/mauriciojost.github.io/about.md

 permalink: /about/
 ---

 My name is Laurent Pellegrino.
-I'm an R&D Engineer working at [ActiveEon][activeeon].
-I like working with new technologies, especially in Java and Python.
+I'm a senior Software Engineer.
+I like working with new technologies, especially in Java.
 In my spare time I maintain the [Medical ID][medicalid] Android app and I really appreciate to go jogging.

 The content on this site is made available for the benefit of the community.
 I write about my experiences and passions.
 Opinions expressed are solely my own